Summer Programs 2014

 *Theatre Adventure actors with and without disabilities create brave and vibrant theater.
 With innovative artistic vision Theatre Adventure actors inspire awakened views from their audiences!*

 Contact the Directors for further details:

 Kids and adults everywhere have heard about the world’s most famous playwright, William Shakespeare.
 They usually think of his plays as hard to understand, humorless and dull.
 Boy, are they wrong!
 Get Thee to the Funnery will take you on the fun, funny and action packed journey of your life when you act out this summer’s Jr. Shakespeare play.
-Peter Gould and his assistants will teach you how to act Shakespeare as if you were a college student and a fool at the same time.
+We will teach you how to act Shakespeare as if you were a college student and a fool at the same time.
 Your vocabulary will grow by 100% and your acting skills will triple!
-If you want to become a good actor and you’re between the age of 12 and 16, this program is for you.
-Please sign up early, because we only take 16 students!
+If you want to become a good actor and you’re between the age of 12 and 19, this program is for you.

 Director: Kevin O'Keefe